 There’s also the fish market on Sundays you can go to.
 In the evening, head to Sternschanze, an area with many bars terraces, concert venues… Fabrik is an institution in Hamburg.
 It’s a cultural center dating back to 1971, with concerts, parties, debats, exhibitions, a farmer’s market… It was closed when I was in Hamburg.
 Finally, you have to eat a hamburger in Hamburg.
 Yep, hamburgers are from Hamburg!

 If you’re spending some time in Germany, check out my Germany travel tips article!

 Here are a few activity ideas to enjoy your weekend in Hamburg:

-- go to Miniatur Wunderland to admire the city of Hamburg in miniature.
+- enjoy a guided tour of the main tourist attractions in Hamburg.
 Click here to buy a skip the line ticket.

 - go on a private walking tour of the city of Hamburg with a local guide.
 Click here to find out more.

 The Hamburg Card